HTML table basics

 We won't focus on CSS in this module, but we have provided a minimal CSS stylesheet for you to use that will make your tables more readable than the default you get without any styling.
 You can find the stylesheet here, and you can also find an HTML template that applies the stylesheet — these together will give you a good starting point for experimenting with HTML tables.

-When should you NOT use HTML tables?
+When should you avoid HTML tables?

 In short, using tables for layout rather than CSS layout techniques is a bad idea.
 The main reasons are as follows: